DutchJelly/VirtualConference/README.md

   (Max amount of people, max map-size, permissions to enter rooms)

   - Do you have a specific platform in mind that the tool is to be used for or should it be cross-platform?
-  (We are thinking about Discord, since it has a public API)
+  (We are thinking about Discord or Jitsi, since they have a public API)

   - What form do you want the tool to be in?
 A webpage, an application?